 Productions: Taffety Punk Theatre Company (DC, 2006); Nothing Special Productions (Chicago, 2011).
 Readings: The Intentional Theatre Group (NY, 2008); Artomatic Festival (DC, 2005).
 Developed in part with the support of a grant from Cultural DC.

-I’m pleased to be able to share a small gallery of images taken from the Taffety Punk Theatre Company’s 2006 production.
-Those images are embedded below.
+Below is a small gallery of images taken from the Taffety Punk Theatre Company’s 2006 production of Let X. Those images are embedded below.
 A complete gallery of images from that production is available on Flickr as well.